ngallegoar/azure-docs.es-es/articles/virtual-machines/troubleshooting/linux-virtual-machine-cannot-start-fstab-errors.md

 Checking file systems…
 fsck from util-linux 2.19.1
 Checking all file systems.
-/dev/sdc1: nonexistent device (“nofail” fstab option may be used to skip this device) /dev/sdd1: nonexistent device (“nofail” fstab option may be used to skip this device) /dev/sde1: nonexistent device (“nofail” fstab option may be used to skip this device)
+/dev/sdc1: nonexistent device ("nofail" fstab option may be used to skip this device) /dev/sdd1: nonexistent device ("nofail" fstab option may be used to skip this device) /dev/sde1: nonexistent device ("nofail" fstab option may be used to skip this device)

 [/sbin/fsck.ext3 (1) — /CODE] sck.ext3 -a /dev/sdc1
 fsck.ext3: No such file or directory while trying to open /dev/sdc1